Sueo Serisawa: Early career

 During his time in California he taught and painted portraits of many Hollywood personalities, including Judy Garland in 1940 as well as still lifes and landscapes.
 He continued to exhibit, winning many substantial awards, and his increasing international reputation led to private classes for such Hollywood notables as Edward G. Robinson, Claire Trevor and Frances Marion.

 His first major museum exhibition featuring portraits, still lifes and landscapes was held, ironically, on the day Pearl Harbor was attacked (December 7, 1941), at the Los Angeles County Museum.
 Sueo Serisawa became known as one of the leading figures in the Los Angeles-based school of Modernism.
 Associated with the likes of Bentley Schaad, Richard Haines, Millard Sheets, and Francis De Erdely, Sueo Serisawa helped position the West Coast as a fertile and revolutionary art center.
 An ambitious and talented artist, Serisawa exhibited in national shows and eventually won international recognition and his works are highly sought after.

 After the bombing of Pearl Harbor and the U.S. entry into the war, Serisawa, as a Japanese immigrant, became fearful of forced internment on the West Coast.
 He and his family moved first to Chicago and then to New York City until 1947 when they were able to safely return to Los Angeles.
 Serisawa studied at Otis Art Institute and the School of the Art Institute of Chicago.
-He became a painting instructor himself, teaching at Kahn Art Institute, Scripps College, and the Laguna Beach School of Art.
+He became a painting instructor himself, teaching at Kann Art Institute, Scripps College, and the Laguna Beach School of Art.
 Serisawa spent the rest of his life in California, teaching and painting right up until his death at age 94 in 2004.
 He is survived by a daughter, a grandson and great grandchildren.

 Serisawa has influenced artists internationally and his work continues to be exhibited.
 In 2006 it was featured in "California Modernism: The Legacy of Five Exceptional Artists: Mabel Alvarez, Edward Biberman, Boris Deutsch, Francis de Erdely, and Sueo Serisawa" at the Spencer Jon Helfen Fine Arts gallery in Beverly Hills.